jonathan-durbin/CSCI-340-Recipes/egg_sandwich.md

 ## Ingredients

 1. 2 Eggs
-1. 1/2 cup of cheddar cheese
+1. 1/2 cup of provolone cheese
 1. 2 slices of bread
 1. 1 tbsp of butter
 1. Salt